Full-Time: Yes | Part-Time: Yes

 Full-time, Part-time Options

-*30 credit hours for MS, 57 credits hours for PhD
+*30 credit hours for MS, Thesis or Essay options, 57 credits hours for PhD

 **2 years to complete for MS, 5 years to complete PhD